BensonRen/eye_nerve_segmentation/README.md

 - [x] Debug the train test split and pre-processing
 - [x] Try full datasets training
 - [x] Change the time recorder from epoch base to batch-base
+- [ ] Add the plotting module during training and output plotting to the tensorboard
+- [ ] Debug the problem of output segmentation map is all 0 or 1
 - [ ] Debug the full dataset training bottleneck